DUNE/cdr/README.md

 Note: the technical editors must know the release version that you started with.
 This should be part of the unpacked directory/folder name so do not strip it out.

+If you are unable to edit in LaTeX, please talk to Anne (see contacts below).

 Contacts
 ---